okraits/breasy/README.md

 - fast startup and browsing, light on system resources
 - slim userinterface with tabs
-- opens an URL provided as a commandline argument or entered in the location bar
+- opens a given number of URLs provided as commandline arguments on startup
 - keybindings similar to Firefox
 - search the current page
 - content zoom